How to run successful remote workshops

 Tech tools

 Online collaboration tools have become very useful.
 We use Miro for workshops, an online, collaborative whiteboard platform.
-We had already been using it for producing and presenting information architecture, user flows and other UX artifacts.
+We had already been using it to produce and present information architecture, user flows, and other UX artefacts.
 Over the past year, its collaboration features have become essential to us.
 Features such as the voting tool have made our remote workshops even more effective in enabling people to engage and contribute.

 Whatever online tools you use, be sure to set them up in advance and test them.